Wilderness Survival Guide: How To Stay Alive if Lost, Hurt or Stranded

 - Protect your body from heat loss through the ground by insulating the floor of your shelter.

-- Snow shelters.
-Snow can insulate you from the cold and block the wind.
+- Snow can insulate you from the cold and block the wind.

 - Be sure to mark your shelter location so that it can be easily found by Search and Rescue.

-Fire is so important that you should practice starting fires in non-emergency situations – don’t try to learn when it’s critical for survival.
-Of course matches and lighters are simplest and most effective, but you should know how to start a fire using other methods as well.
+In cold weather, a fire can be important for maintaining body warmth, melting snow for water, drying out clothing, signaling for help, and raising your spirits.
+It is so important, that you should practice starting fires in non-emergency situations – don’t try to learn when it’s critical for survival.
+Of course matches and lighters are the most simple and cost effective, but you should know how to start a fire using other methods as well.

 You’ll need fuel in three sizes to start a fire in the woods:

-- Kindling – material that will burn with a little encouragement, for example, twigs the size of a pencil.
+- Kindling: Material that will burn with a little encouragement, like twigs the size of a pencil.
 You’ll need a small armload.

-Only after all of your fuel is gathered should you make the fire lay and start the fire.
+Only after all of your fuel is gathered should you start the fire.
 As in so many things, the extra time spent in preparation will make all the difference in the final outcome.
-Rush the process and you will struggle for a long time.

 Make the fire lay: